CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 Use of Kitchen |
 --|
-Tea or coffee made once                                 | £5.75 Tea or coffee made more than once                       | £11.50 Serving a prepared meal and tea or coffee               | £12.00 Cooking and serving a meal and tea or coffee throughout | £22.70 Tea/coffee provided                                     | £1.00 per serving
+Tea or coffee per serving                           | £5.75 Serving a prepared meal, including tea or coffee    | £12.00 Cooking and serving a meal, including tea or coffee | £21.00 Tea/coffee provided                                 | £1.00 per serving

-Other |
+Equipment |
 --|
-Hire of digital projector | £5.75
+Use of digital projector            | £5.75
-Hire of sound system      | £5.75
+Use of sound system with microphone | £5.75
+Use of teleconferencing equipment   | £5.75
+Use of flip chart/white board       | no charge

+NB: Please reserve equipment or kitchen in advance.

 </div>

-For a series of more than three lettings booked, and paid for in advance, there is a 10% reduction.
-For irregular bookings (i.e. not weekly or monthly) spaced over a year, a deposit of 25% is required.
+Solo use of any room is charged at £20 per day.
+For a series of more than three hires booked there is a 10% reduction.
+For new hirers, one-off or irregular bookings (i.e. not weekly or monthly) a deposit of 25% paid in advance is required to secure the booking.
+Cancellations other than those related to COVID will be charged if less than 4 weeks' notice is given.